abagames/crisp-game-lib/README.md

   }
 }
 ```
 The graphics must be drawn prior to handling the collision.
 As such, to establish a two-way interaction between two types of objects (e.g. both the bullet and the target are destroyed upon colliding), at least one must have its graphic representation drawn independently first.
-As an example, the following block is an excerpt from the [`S LANES`](https://abagames.github.io/crisp-game-lib-games/?slanes) with comments added:
+As an example, the following block is an excerpt from [the game `S LANES`](https://abagames.github.io/crisp-game-lib-games/?slanes) with comments added:

 ```javascript
   shots.forEach((s) => {